happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 _I experienced some problems with Windows releases so I recommend using macOS/Linux_

 The final version of the project is available at [https://github.com/happyteamio/elkarmo](https://github.com/happyteamio/elkarmo).
-Suggestions and pull requests are welcome!
+Questions, suggestions and pull requests are welcome!